 Are you ready to experience the Disney World parks like never before?

 Look no further than Disney After Hours!
-These specially ticketed events currently take place across 3 of the 4 Walt Disney World theme parks plus 1 of the 2 water parks, and they all offer guests a fantastic experience.
+These specially ticketed events currently take place across 3 of the 4 Walt Disney World theme parks plus 1 of the 2 water parks, and they all offer guests a fantastic experience (but at a price).

-In this post, we’ll give you the lowdown on everything you need to know about Disney After Hours so you can make the most of this unforgettable experience.
-Plus, we’ll cover which parks we think have the BEST After Hours, and just who we think should consider them.
+In this post, we’ll give you the lowdown on everything you need to know about Disney After Hours (like dates and prices), so you can make the most of this unforgettable experience.
+And most importantly, we’ll let you know when we think Disney After Hours are worth it, and when we think you should skip ’em.

 Let’s dive in!